a-shahrabi/AI_chatbot/README.md

 ## Acknowledgments

 - [Streamlit](https://streamlit.io/) for the wonderful web framework
-- [LangChain](https://langchain.com/) for the conversation management
+- [LangChain](https://langchain.com/) for the conversation management and RAG capabilities
-- [OpenAI](https://openai.com/) for the GPT models
+- [OpenAI](https://openai.com/) for the GPT models and embeddings
+- [FAISS](https://github.com/facebookresearch/faiss) for efficient vector similarity search

 ---

-Created with by Ardavan
+Created with ❤️ by Ardavan